Rigidity and reconstruction in matroids of highly connected graphs: Graph matroid families

 A \emph{graph matroid family} $\MM$ is a family of matroids $\MM(G)$, defined on the edge set of each\footnote{To avoid set-theoretical issues, we assume that every graph considered in the paper has its vertex set taken from some fixed countably infinite set, say, $\NN$.} (finite, simple) graph $G$ in a way that is \begin{itemize} \item \emph{well-defined}: every graph isomorphism $\varphi: V(G) \to V(H)$ induces an isomorphism between $\MM(G)$ and $\MM(H)$; and \item \emph{compatible}: for every subgraph $H$ of $G$, $\MM(H)$ is the restriction of $\MM(G)$ to $E(H)$. \end{itemize} In the language of infinite matroids, a graph matroid family is equivalent to a finitary matroid on the edge set of the countable complete graph $K_{\NN}$ that is invariant under automorphisms of $K_{\NN}$.

-The concept of a graph matroid family is rather natural, and hence it is no surprise that essentially the same notion has been investigated in the past, under multiple names: as \emph{matroidal families} by Simões-Pereira \cite{simoes-pereira_1975}, as \emph{symmetric $2$-matroids} by Kalai \cite{kalai_1990}, and as \emph{graph matroid limits} by Király et al.\ \cite{kiraly.etal_2013}.
+The notion of graph matroid families is rather natural, and hence it is no surprise that essentially the same concept has been investigated in the past, under multiple names: as \emph{matroidal families} by Simões-Pereira~\cite{simoes-pereira_1975}, as \emph{symmetric $2$-matroids} by Kalai~\cite{kalai_1990}, and as \emph{graph matroid limits} by Király et al.~\cite{kiraly.etal_2013}.
 Since each of these sources has a different focus and uses different terminology, we opted to give a self-contained treatment, using language inspired by that of combinatorial rigidity theory.
 As we will see, despite being rather general objects, graph matroid families carry a surprising amount of structure.

 Let $\MM$ be a graph matroid family.
 We define the \emph{rank function} $r$ of $\MM$ by letting $r(G)$ be the rank of $\MM(G)$, for each graph $G$.
 By a slight abuse of notation, we also use the notation $r(E_0) = r(G[E_0])$ for a subset of edges $E_0 \subseteq E(G)$.
 A graph $G$ is \emph{$\MM$-independent} if $r(G) = |E(G)|$, and \emph{$\MM$-dependent} otherwise.
 We say that $G$ is an \emph{$\MM$-circuit} if it is not $\MM$-independent, but $G-e$ is $\MM$-independent for every edge $e \in E(G)$.
 Finally, $G$ is \emph{$\MM$-rigid} if $r(G) = r(K_{V(G)})$.
 In other words, $\MM$-rigid graphs are the ones with maximal rank among graphs on the same vertex set.